Elementary Students Will Participate In The Following Assessments Under STAAR:

 - Level I: Unsatisfactory Academic Performance

-TEA established a four (4) hour time limit for both STAAR grades 3-8 assessments and STAAR EOC assessments.
+TEA established a four (4) hour time limit (5 hours for English I and II) for both STAAR grades 3-8 assessments and STAAR EOC assessments.
 TEA notes that a four hour time limit should provide sufficient time for the majority of students to complete the test.
 The rationale for time limits aligns Texas testing practices with other timed state and national assessments, i.e. SAT, ACT and AP examinations.
 Extended time accommodations for students with unique learning needs will continue to be offered.

 Grade 3 Answer Documents: